 Firstly, the whole premise of the show is inspired by the real-life jobs of church-sanctioned paranormal investigators, who are tasked with investigating incidents and making sure that there is legitimate supernatural involvement before the church can take action.
 Just like Ed and Lorraine Warren were investigators for the church in real life.
 So we know that there are actual people who pursue paranormal investigation as their full-time job, whether we choose to believe in it or not.

-Secondly, there are themes of racism and corrupt political system in the show that draw inspiration from real life.
+Secondly, the show has themes of racism and a corrupt political system that draw inspiration from real life.
 ‘Evil’ insightfully poses the question – are people who practice and perpetuate racial discrimination or indulge in corruption (and other nasty stuff) influenced by some supernatural force of evil?
-Coming to specific cases that the trio deal with in Season 1 of ‘Evil,’ let’s try to draw parallels between real cases and those discussed in the show.
+Coming to specific cases that the trio deals with in Season 1 of ‘Evil,’ let’s try to draw parallels between real cases and those discussed in the show.

 Well, that sounds eerily similar to the allegations made against the Blue Whale Game in 2016, when several teenagers allegedly attempted to take their own lives because of one of the challenges in the game.
 Also, there have been countless reports of paranormal possession and exorcisms around the world since forever.
-So while the show ‘Evil’ is not strictly based on a true story, it certainly seems like some storylines are loosely inspired by actual events or reports.
+So, while the show ‘Evil’ is not strictly based on a true story, it certainly seems like actual events or reports loosely inspire some storylines.